Key Takeaways –

 Today, we’re going to compare Microsoft SSRS vs Power BI.

-Wondering, “Ain’t they a part of Microsoft’s Business Intelligence stack?”
+Wondering, “Ain’t they both a part of Microsoft’s ecosystem?”

 You’re right!